 - The introduction of a host of talent schemes and youth development plans to facilitate Hong Kong people's development in the Greater Bay Area.

 - The China Railway Corporation has installed automatic ticket vending and issuing machines to read and verify Home Visit Re-entry Permits at train stations of various provinces and cities with relatively large demand for ticketing services from Hong Kong people.
-These ticketing machines can reduce the amount of time otherwise spent on queuing and ticket processing over the counter.
+This can reduce the amount of time otherwise spent on queuing over the counter.